 (Photo credit: Alex Kotliarskyi/Unsplash)

-Based on my own observations and experience, I propose here a measured approach and a framework for thinking about this powerful technology and how to best incorporate it into a team or workflow.
+I propose here a measured approach and a framework for thinking about this powerful technology and how to best incorporate it into a team or workflow.

-Moving forward: a mix of human and machine
+Moving forward: A mix of human and machine

 Photo credit: Possessed Photography/Unsplash